There are some pairings in life that just make sense…like…peanut butter and jelly, orrrr macaroni and cheese (Mmm is anyone else getting hungry?).

 3. They can see through the “un-seeable-through”

 Plastic products not only come in all shapes and sizes but also in a variety of colours, transparencies and opacity levels; but how do you see through something that can’t be, well, seen through?

 Unlike traditional techniques such as infrared, terahertz waves can penetrate opaque materials to provide the same precise results as with a translucent or transparent sample.

 4. Most importantly, terahertz waves are the quickest and most reliable way to measure plastics

-The top reason that terahertz and plastic make a perfect pair is that when it comes to thickness measurement, terahertz powered solutions provide an unprecedented level of speed and accuracy compared to current methods and techniques.
+The top reason that terahertz and plastic make a perfect pair is that when it comes to thickness measurement, terahertz metrology solutions provide an unprecedented level of speed and accuracy compared to current methods and techniques.
 By negating the need for time-consuming manual cutting, the traditional challenges that manufacturers face are replaced by precise results in a matter of seconds.

-SO, like some of our long-time favourite combos, terahertz waves and plastics just make sense; and, with terahertz powered solutions solving the struggles of plastic manufacturers, this dynamic duo will continue to make waves in thickness measurement for years to come.
+SO, like some of our long-time favourite combos, terahertz waves and plastics just make sense; and, with terahertz powered metrology solutions solving the struggles of plastic manufacturers, this dynamic duo will continue to make waves in thickness measurement for years to come.